 Thursday, November 11, 2010

 Paul B. Hill : Conceptual Metalsmith and Sculptor

 Wilmington, North Carolina

 Paul Hill's fascination with the arts began at early age, observing his grandfather work in his photography studio.
 He describes the experience as watching him "paint with light".
 Paul started his own art career as an illustrator and painter.
 While exploring his creative process, he felt a brewing desire to push his work into 3 dimensions, and made the transition from acrylics and ink to metalworking about 10 years ago.
-In the metalsmithing community, we are glad that he did.
 Paul's metal artwork is truly extraordinary and inspiring.
 He is a prolific sculptor and a positive force in the public art scene.

 "I work from a "Direct-Metal" approach to sculpture...where the work is slowly built up, piece by piece.
 The Industrial Age of Machinery and the Art-Deco period have always been an influence in my life and now in my work.
 I always try to reflect part of that "feel" into each piece I create." - Paul Hill